IBM/MAX-Object-Detector-Web-App/README.md

 The latest release of the web app is deployed with the model API above and is available at [`http://localhost:5000/app`](http://localhost:5000/app)

-To start the web app using the latest development code follow the steps below:
+To start the web app using the latest unreleased development code follow the steps below:

 #### 1. Get a local copy of the repository